What Does 'Assisted Move' Actually Mean? Helping you Move More Easily

 The idea of assisted move is that it should make moving house quicker than it would otherwise be.
 Most assisted move schemes suggest that an assisted move sale will take around 4-8 weeks.
 It varies from scheme to scheme, however.

 With assisted move, there is no guarantee that you will be able to move within 4-8 weeks.
-There is no guarantee it will be any quicker.
-The actual time will depend on finding a buyer who is willing to buy your house and who is able to move.
+There is no guarantee of a sale and therefore there is no guarantee it will be any quicker.

 Is Assisted Move the Same as Part Exchange?